Nancy Murphy

 Nancy A. Murphy is a New Hampshire politician.
-She has been a member of the NH House of Representatives for one term.
-In April 2021 Murphy won a seat on the Merrimack town council.
+She has been a member of the NH House of Representatives for two terms, and was re-elected to a third term on November 5, 2024.
+In April 2021, Murphy won a seat on the Merrimack town council.
+She was re-elected in 2024 for a second 3-year term.

 Education

 Murphy earned a B.S. in nursing from Boston University.

 Professional career

 On November 6, 2018, Murphy was elected to the New Hampshire House of Representatives where she represents the Hillsborough 21 district.
 Murphy assumed office on December 5, 2018.
 Murphy is a Democrat.
 Murphy endorsed Bernie Sanders in the 2020 Democratic Party presidential primaries.

 Personal life

 Murphy resides in Merrimack, New Hampshire.
 Murphy is married and has six children.